-Systems & Market Analysis.
-Techno-economic and market analysis to provide alloy production, supply chain issues, and performance/cost benefits of high-performance materials on fossil fuel power generation plants [e.g., advanced ultrasupercritical (AUSC) Rankine cycles] enabled by advanced alloys.
+Systems Engineering & Analysis (SE&A)-Provide technoeconomic and market studies on fossil fuel power generation plants operating at the elevated conditions [e.g., advanced ultrasupercritical (AUSC) Rankine cycles] enabled by advanced alloys, identifying applications and quantifying the cost and performance improvements relative to the commercial state of the art.

-Computational Design and Simulation-Use computational materials modes, multi-scale characterization simulations of microstructural features, and cutting-edge data analytics to guide and accelerate alloy design and manufacturing development and improve component service life prediction.
+Computational Design and Simulation-Use computational materials modes, multi-scale characterization simulations of microstructural features, and cutting-edge data analytics to guide and accelerate alloy design and manufacturing development.

-Processes, Manufacturing, and Properties- Increase temperature capabilities of steels and nickel alloys to lower the cost advance FE systems (AUSC and sCO2) and improve the existing fleet.
-Develop and demonstrate at pilot industrial scales improved manufacturing processes to produce advanced alloys with improved service life performance.
+Processes, Manufacturing, and Properties-Develop and demonstrate at pilot industrial scales improved manufacturing processes to produce advanced alloys with improved service life performance.

-Materials for sCO2 Power Cycles: Alloy Performance- Determine whether available AUSC power plant materials are suitable for fossil fuel supercritical carbon dioxide (sCO2) service in terms of temperature and stress, and if they are, assess the potential physical and mechanical consequences of their use.
+Materials for sCO2 Power Cycles: Alloy Performance-Determine whether available AUSC power plant materials are suitable for fossil fuel supercritical carbon dioxide (sCO2) service in terms of temperature and stress, and if they are, assess the potential physical and mechanical consequences of their use.

-Materials for sCO_2 Power Cycles: Materials and Manufacturing Issues Associated with Heat Exchangers for sCO_2 Power Cycles-Assess materials selection and joining processes for compact heat exchanger designs to (1) reduce equipment size and (2) enhance heat transfer between the high-temperature and low-temperature working fluids in sCO_2 power cycles.
+Materials for sCO2 Power Cycles: Materials and Manufacturing Issues Associated with Heat Exchangers for sCO2 Power Cycles-Assess materials selection and joining processes for compact heat exchanger designs to (1) reduce equipment size and (2) enhance heat transfer between the high-temperature and low-temperature working fluids in sCO2 power cycles.